Counting geodesics on expander surfaces: Filling geodesics

-The idea of the proof is illustrated in \Cref{fig:filling}.
 Choose a finite collection of discs $D_i$ of radius $r\le s_0/6$ that cover $X$ (we may need to make $r$ smaller than this, as discussed later in the proof).
-By the $3$-times covering lemma, among these discs, we can find $D_1,\ldots,D_k$ that are \emph{disjoint}, and such that $3D_1,\ldots, 3D_k$ (where $3D_i$ is the disc with the same center as $D_i$, and $3$ times the radius) cover $X$.
+By the Vitali covering lemma, among these discs, we can find $D_1,\ldots,D_k$ that are \emph{disjoint}, and such that $3D_1,\ldots, 3D_k$ (where $3D_i$ is the disc with the same center as $D_i$, and $3$ times the radius) cover $X$.
 Let $p_i$ be the center of $D_i$.

-Now let $\mathcal D$ be the Delaunay triangulation of $X$ with respect to the set of vertices $\{p_1,\ldots,p_k\}$ (it is possible to get a Delaunay tessellation where some of the faces are not triangles; if so we perturb the points very slightly, and then we will get a triangulation).
+Now let $\mathcal D$ be the Delaunay triangulation of $X$ with respect to the set of vertices $\{p_1,\ldots,p_k\}$ (the Delaunay tessellation may have some faces that are not triangles; if so we perturb the points very slightly, and then we will get a triangulation).
+From our assumption that $r\le s_0/6$, every region in the Delaunay tesselation is homeomorphic to a disc.